icon-project/icon-project.github.io/docs/tbears_cli.md

 We will interact with the testnet.
 [[Testnet Info](icon_network.md#testnet-for-dapps)].
 You can pass the node API endpoint to the -u option to make T-Bears talk to the right one.
-For the sake of simplicity, we will invoke query methods which do not reqiure keystore file.
+For the sake of simplicity, we will invoke query methods which do not require keystore file.
 - Sample query 1 : Get the genesis block of the testnet.
 You can verify the network id in the response message.
 Make sure block height should be in hexadecimal.